awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

-# Routing Traffic to an Amazon CloudFront Web Distribution by Using Your Domain Name<a name="routing-to-cloudfront-distribution"></a>
+# Routing traffic to an Amazon CloudFront web distribution by using your domain name<a name="routing-to-cloudfront-distribution"></a>

 If you want to speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network \(CDN\)\.
 CloudFront can deliver your entire website—including dynamic, static, streaming, and interactive content—by using a global network of edge locations\.
 Requests for your content are automatically routed to the edge location that gives your users the lowest latency\.